Jeff Knox: The US Masters Marker at Augusta National

 Knox is a member of Augusta National who is sometimes needed over the weekend to act as a marker when an odd number of players make the cut.

-The top 50 and ties get through to the weekend at The Masters.
-This year, for example, 53 made it to Saturday and Sunday.
-Two-balls are the order of the day at the weekend, but two doesn’t divide into 53.
-Enter Knox.
+The top 50 and ties get through to the weekend at The Masters, plus those within 10 strokes of the leader.

+This year, there was an odd number of players making the cut…step in Jeff Knox.

-On Saturday, he teed it up alongside Paul Casey.
+On Saturday, he tee is teeing up with Eddie Pepperell.
 It remains to be seen who he’ll play alongside for the final round.

 Knox is an extremely accomplished player in his own right.
 His name doesn’t appear on the leaderboard, his caddie doesn’t have his name stitched on his back and he doesn’t ever give interviews, but he’s respected by the world’s best players.